 - Watch your fluids.
 Drink plenty of fluids during the day.
 To prevent frequent urination at night, cut down on how much you drink late in the day.

 - Eat healthy foods.
 Strive for a balanced diet rich in vitamins.
 A healthy diet can help you improve your energy levels and keep your pregnancy weight gain on target.
-To prevent heartburn, eat small, frequent meals and avoid fried foods, carbonated drinks, citrus fruits or juices, and spicy foods.
+To prevent heartburn, eat small, frequent meals and avoid fried, acidic and spicy foods.

 - Keep active.
-Regular physical activity during pregnancy might help prevent excess weight gain and leg cramps, as well as help reduce stress and boost energy.
+Regular physical activity during pregnancy might help prevent excess weight gain and leg cramps as well as boost energy.
+Doing relaxing exercises before bedtime, such as certain kinds of yoga, can also promote sleep.
 Although exercise is safe for most pregnant women, make sure you have your health care provider's OK before beginning an exercise program.

 - Practice relaxation techniques.
 Breathing techniques, in particular, can help reduce tension.